-We compare the performance of our method with the continuous GCSL method, the Contrastive GCRL, as well as the HER method with DDPG \cite{andrychowicz2017hindsight}.
-The original GCSL paper is limited to discrete action spaces \cite{ghosh2021learning}, so here for comparison, we extend the GCSL method to the continuous action space by performing a regression to imitate the relabelled trajectories.
-The results are shown in Figure \ref{continuous} and Table \ref{table:results_continuous} (in Appendix \ref{appendix_results}).
+We next address whether GCSL-NF extends effectively to continuous action spaces (RQ2), using the continuous formulation of Section~\ref{sec:continuous-method}.
+We consider two continuous-action variants of point mass navigation (without obstacles, and 4-room) and two standard manipulation tasks, Fetch Reach and Fetch Push~\citep{plappert2018multi, gymnasium_robotics2023github}.
+In the point mass tasks the observation is four-dimensional (position and velocity in $x,y$) and the action controls acceleration rather than position directly, making them harder than their discrete counterparts; the goal specifies desired position and zero velocity.
+For the Fetch tasks we use state-based observations with the default settings, where goals have different dimensions from the states.
+We compare against continuous GCSL (extended from the discrete method~\citep{ghosh2021learning} by regressing on relabelled trajectories), Contrastive GCRL, and HER with DDPG~\citep{andrychowicz2017hindsight}.
+Results are shown in Figure~\ref{continuous} and Table~\ref{table:results_continuous} (Appendix~\ref{appendix_results}).

-For the car racing point mass environment, all of the methods perform well.
-For the car racing 4-room environment, only HER with DDPG, Contrastive GCRL and GCSL-NF can improve the performance during the training.
-The continuous GCSL method is not able to learn the policy in this environment, as it collapses to a non-optimal policy and cannot get out of it due to the lack of exploration.
-DDPG gets its exploration from the noise added to the action, while our method utilizes a deterministic policy, where exploration is implicitly encouraged by negative feedback.
-For the fetch reach task, all of the algorithms show strong learning curves, although GCSL converges the fastest.
-For the fetch push task, GCSL-NF and Contrastive GCRL show a similar performance, while GCSL and HER DDPG fail to show any learning.
+All methods perform well on the car-racing point mass task.
+On the car-racing 4-room task, only HER DDPG, Contrastive GCRL, and GCSL-NF improve, while continuous GCSL collapses to a non-optimal policy for lack of exploration; DDPG explores through action noise, whereas GCSL-NF uses a deterministic policy in which exploration is implicitly driven by negative feedback.
+On Fetch Reach all methods learn well (GCSL fastest), and on Fetch Push GCSL-NF and Contrastive GCRL perform similarly while GCSL and HER DDPG fail to learn.